Tutorial Gateway

 If Statement in C

-The If statement in C programming is one of the most useful decision-making statements in real-time programming.
-C If statement allows the compiler to test the condition first, and then, depending upon the result, it will execute the statements.
-If the test condition is true, then only statements within the if statement performed by the C compiler.
+The If statement in C programming is one of the most useful decision-making expressions in real-time programming.
+The C If condition allows the compiler to test the condition first, and then, depending upon the result, it will execute the statements.
+Whether the test condition is true, then only statements within the if condition is performed by the compiler.

 If Statement in C syntax

-The basic syntax of If statement in C programming has a simple structure:
+The basic syntax of the If statement in C programming has a simple structure:

 if (test condition)